 Prevention is the main way to keep your basement or crawl space dry.

 If you have lived in your community for a while, you know if it gets heavy rains and if it is prone to flooding.
 If so, be proactive.
 Excess water seeks the lowest point when it needs a place to go, namely your basement.

 Diverting water away from the house is a first step toward a dry basement.
 Spend an afternoon a couple times each year to take some soil out of your garden and spread it around the foundation of your house so the water can slope away from the house, not toward it.

 Additionally, be sure all downspouts from the gutters send the gush of water far from the house.
-Gutter extenders cost about $7 each and are a perfect way to send excess gutter water several more feet away from the house.
-And for about $6 each you can buy a splash guard to position at the end of the downspout or gutter extender.
+Gutter extenders cost about $7 to $12 each and are a perfect way to send excess gutter water several more feet away from the house.
+And for about $8 to $10 each you can buy a splash guard to position at the end of the downspout or gutter extender.
 (See also: Affordable Gutter Cleaning Options.)

 Additionally, if your basement is flood-prone, be cautious about what you put in the basement.
 Carpeting is probably not smart.
 If you have ever tried to move wet carpet, it is obvious why.
 Do not keep anything you are not willing to lose too close to the floor.
 You might even think about setting your washing machine and dryer on a platform off the floor.
 And, if possible, keep nothing plugged in that’s in your basement.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.